chriswill88/chriswill88/README.md

 - 🔭 I’m currently working on ... becoming a skilled software engineer
 - 🌱 I’m currently learning ... web development
 - 👯 I’m looking to collaborate on ... any projects
-- 🤔 I’m looking for help with ... getting into another internship orjob
+- 🤔 I’m looking for help with ... getting into another internship or job
 - 💬 Ask me about ... anything
 - 📫 How to reach me: ... christian.williams@holbertonschool.com
 - 😄 Pronouns: ...
 He/Him